 2. MARS HYDRO TS Grow Light

-This grow light for plants only consumes 150W of power, even though it gives out 1000W of light.
-This full spectrum grow light mimics natural sunlight, and this means you can use it on seedlings to mature plants without a problem.
+This indoor light only consumes 150W of power, even though it gives out 1000W of light.
+This full spectrum grow light mimics natural sunlight, and this means you can use it on seedlings to maturity without a problem.
 The plants will absorb over 90% of the light due to the higher intensity, and the light can cover up to 2.5 feet of space, with the maximum coverage going up to 3 feet.

-If you need to dim the lights, you’re able to with the smart dimmer switch.
+If you need to dim the indoor lights, you’re able to with the smart dimmer switch.
 It’s very reflective thanks to the heat-dispensing aluminum design.
-This design helps to funnel the light directly to the plants and it makes sure it doesn’t bounce off the walls or furniture.
+This design helps to funnel the light directly and it makes sure it doesn’t bounce off the walls or furniture.
 The light runs cooler, so it won’t burn your plants.
-Since there are no fans on the grow light for plants, it runs much quieter.
+Since there are no fans on the indoor grow light for plants, it runs much quieter.

 - Runs slightly cooler than other models

 - Installation is tricky

 - Difficult to get in touch with customer support